arthurcro/swift-validation/README.md

 ## Motivation

 Inspired by [swift-parsing](https://github.com/pointfreeco/swift-parsing), this library provides a declarative and composable way of validating any type of input into a `Validated` struct.

-This library is not meant to be used in production code yet.
+:warning: This library is not meant to be used in production code yet.
 It is an exercise to learn more about Swift type system and result builders.

 ## Getting started